The Justice Statement

 The Small Claims Tribunals (the “Tribunals”) are part of the State Courts of Singapore.
 The Tribunals were established on 1 February 1985 to provide a quick and inexpensive forum for the resolution of small claims between consumers and suppliers.

-From 10 July 2017, the Tribunals will be using an electronic case filing and management system called
+All claims are filed using an electronic case filing and management system called

 CJTS (Community Justice and Tribunals System).
 CJTS allows parties involved in disputes to file claims and access Court e-services from the comfort of their homes or any place with an internet connection.
 For more information on CJTS, please refer to